on the blog

 Why it matters:

 Even “small” edits can materially affect exit rights, transfer rules, or obligations.
+Do not gloss over this important section of the FDD when you are considering franchise opportunities.

 What Normal FDD Re-Registration Looks Like